-We tested the existence of the investment portfolio by agreeing the holdings for investments to an independent custodian confirmation from JP Morgan Chase Bank NA.
+We tested the existence of the investment portfolio by agreeing the holdings for investments to an independent custodian confirmation from JP Morgan Chase Bank N.A.

-No differences were identified by our testing which require reporting to those charged with governance.
+No differences were identified by our testing which required reporting to those charged with governance.